 Cabo located on tip of Baja California Sur is a desert oasis with a mixed personality.
 Cabo San Lucas is party central, where every day feels like a holiday and popular with the younger crowd and spring breakers.
 While its mellower sister city, San José del Cabo, is popular with the Hollywood elite who come in their private planes for some rest and relaxation – and it is a perfect for vacation spot for families as well.
-The 18-mile stretch of highway know as ” The Corridor” connects the two.
-There are a quite a few resorts that are lined up in this area that specializes in making families feel at home.
+The 18-mile stretch of highway known as ” The Corridor” connects the two.
+There are quite a few resorts that are lined up in this area that specializes in making families feel at home.
 There is more to do than lounging at the beach in Cabo, read on to discover family friendly fun things to do in Cabo.